anderson2/discover-hockey/README.md

 Discover Hockey App - Rob Anderson, January 2015

-The [Discover Hockey](https://limitless-spire-3771.herokuapp.com) app is designed for hockey card enthusiasts.
+The [Discover Hockey](https://discover-hockey.herokuapp.com/) app is designed for hockey card enthusiasts.
-Optionally site users can link to eBay to buy, sell or trade cards.
+Optionally, site users can link to eBay to buy, sell or trade cards.

 The app extends concepts learned from completing: